Episode Number: 1×12

 Observations: Starbase 10 is a huge complex of orbital space stations, shipyards, drydocks and battle stations, along with a large surface facility.
 Stoker is being held in a high-security facility set into the side of a mountain, shielded against transporter beams, necessitating that they beam into an approved location.

-Gliese 411 is a small red star, closely orbited by a class T supergiant with 14 moves, several of which are Earth-sized.
+Gliese 411 is a small red star, closely orbited by a class T supergiant with 14 moons, several of which are Earth-sized.
 Gliese 411 d‑a is class H, dry, with a toxic gasses in a dense, stormy atmosphere.
 Beneath the clouds, much of it is covered in strangely organic-looking machinery.

 With Lexington destroyed and the surviving crew stranded, albeit with useful information, the season ends on an old-fashioned cliffhanger.